-Have you ever wondered whether Miniature Schnauzers are prone to jealousy?
-Here is everything you need to know about jealousy in miniature schnauzers and what to do about it.
+Have you ever wondered if Miniature Schnauzers are prone to jealousy?
+Well, wonder no more!
+In this article, we’ll cover everything you need to know about jealousy in Miniature Schnauzers and how to address it.

-Some miniature schnauzers may get jealous, while some are not.
-It can be due to Seeking more attention, stress, resource guarding, experiencing new things, and lack of exercise.
-It can be avoided with proper training, positive reinforcement, patience, obedience training, and proven tactics.
+While some Miniature Schnauzers may experience jealousy, others may not.
+This behavior can be caused by seeking more attention, stress, resource guarding, experiencing new things, or a lack of exercise.
+Fortunately, this behavior can be avoided with proper training, positive reinforcement, patience, obedience training, and proven tactics.

 What are the signs that your miniature schnauzer is jealous?

 I know now you must be wondering whether mini schnauzers get jealous in the same way that we do.
 Otherwise, is it some strange behavior that is different from ours?

 So, I think at first you should get to know the signs that you can observe in your mini schnauzer when he or she is acting out of jealousy.

 Here I will list out 9 signs that I came across when working with mini schnauzers & also some of which are I heard from their owners.

 - Forced inclusion between you (the owner) and others

 - Follow you everywhere